 Not only was Matt Turman the most popular third string quarterback in the history of college football (reason enough to get on this list), but the guy actually started and won a game against a ranked opponent (a 17-6 victory over Kansas State) during the Huskers first national championship run in 1994.

-Just saying, The Informer does not remember too many championship teams in his lifetime that could start a third string “walk-on” quarterback against a Top 20 team and still win the game.
+Just saying, I do not remember too many championship teams in his lifetime that could start a third string “walk-on” quarterback against a Top 20 team and still win the game.
 That is how good Nebraska -- and Turman for that matter -- was in the mid 90s.

 28. Oklahoma Breaks Mickey Joseph’s Leg